The act of self-harm includes behaviors such as cutting, burning, and hitting oneself.

 Understanding this behavior is the key to finding healthier ways of dealing with your emotions.

-This article will cover reasoning, examples, and a common method of trying to curb self-harm.
 That being said, self-harm is much more serious than many people think it is.
 It can be a precursor to suicide attempts, another form of self-harm that you typically don’t want to employ self-help with.

 Though we can give you some information, we would implore you to seek help from a trained mental health counselor to get to the bottom of the problem and find a way to address it.